dhruvilprajapati925/TCP-Website-practice/README.md

 # TCP-Website-practice
-This is my practice project
+This is my practice project using HTML and CSS.